Unity-Technologies/articulations-robot-demo/docs/Building-With-Articulations.md

 # Building with Articulations

+Here we will walk through how the UR3 in the `ArticulationRobot` scene was put together.

 When building a robot arm with articulation joints, each movable part of the robot should be a child of the previous part.
 You can see these successive parent-child relationships by expanding the `UR3` object in the Hierarchy window.

 <img width="300px" src="images/parent-child.png">